Dementia in care homes and COVID-19

 A personalised care plan to manage behavioural disturbances is important for people with dementia.
 Often, a person-centred approach can help diffuse such behavioural disturbances.
 Alternatives to drugs should be tried before prescribing medication.
 Specialist advice should be sought if medication is being considered.
 There is excellent guidance on assessing mental capacity.

 Supporting residents with end of life care

 It is always upsetting for care home staff when a resident dies and, during the COVID-19 crisis, this is likely to happen more often.
 A resident could have lived in the home for some years and is seen by the staff as a member of their own family.
-It may be particularly difficult with the restriction on family and relatives visiting.

 Practice example: Mrs Jones